It’s important to determine how much money you may need to save for a comfortable retirement. Here are three 401(k) retirement strategies to consider.

 Life expectancy continues to expand, thanks to new advances in medical care and a focus on better health habits.
 A longer life often means more years in retirement, which could last 30 years or more.

-How much money will you need socked away to shore up a comfortable retirement?
-The IRS suggests you’ll need up to 80% of your annual income today to help ensure your quality of life continues once you say goodbye to a regular paycheck.1 And when you consider the average benefit amount paid monthly by the Social Security Administration is $1,177, it becomes clear that many of us need to boost our nest egg.2
+How much money is enough for a comfortable retirement?
+The IRS suggests you’ll need up to 80% of your annual income today to help maintain your quality of life once you say goodbye to a regular paycheck.1 And when you consider the average benefit amount paid monthly by the Social Security Administration is $1,177, many of us may need to boost our nest egg.2

 One of the simplest and most effective ways to save for retirement is to contribute to your company’s 401(k) plan.
 A 401(k) plan allows you to defer a portion of your paycheck to your retirement account each pay period automatically, while potentially reducing your tax bill this year.
 But are you getting the most out of your 401(k)?